laravel/docs/urls.md

         // ...
     })->name('unsubscribe');

-Alternatively, you may assign the `Illuminate\Routing\Middleware\ValidateSignature` middleware to the route.
+另外，你可以新增 `Illuminate\Routing\Middleware\ValidateSignature` middleware to the route.
 If it is not already present, you should assign this middleware a key in your HTTP kernel's `routeMiddleware` array:

     /**
      * The application's route middleware.